 I want to show you a cute winter beaded snowflake craft activity that you can make with your kids.
 The DIY beaded snowflake ornaments are fun to make, but the best part of this preschool craft idea is that kids can work on fine motor skills and many math concepts while they create.

-If you are making snowflakes with young kids you will need to do a little bit of prep work before the project.
-Don’t worry, it is really not difficult.
-I began by cutting pipe cleaners in half.
+If you want to do this winter fine motor activity with young kids you will need to do a little bit of prep work before the project.
+Don’t worry, it is really not difficult, and I have included a step-by-step tutorial for you.

 Counting – Ask kids to place 5 pony beads on each pipe cleaner.
 I found that they kept counting them to check the quantity.
 They also had to figure out how many more they needed to add or take off to get the correct number of beads.
 When your snowflakes are complete, you can ask kids to count the total quantity of beads on their snowflakes.

 Pattern by Color – Ask kids to create a pattern with the bead colors.
 They can create an ABAB or similar pattern on each individual pipe cleaner or kids can create a pattern by filling alternating colors on each pipe cleaner.

 Pattern by Quantity – If kids placed 4 beads on one pipe cleaner and 5 beads on the next pipe cleaner, etc…they would have an ABAB pattern made with bead quantities.

 Constructing and Deconstructing Numbers – Use two-color of beads.
 Ask kids to place 5 beads on each pipe cleaner and ask them how many different ways they can create 5 with the colors.
 (4 purple beads + 1 blue bead, 3 purple beads + 2 blue beads, 2 purple beads + 3 blue beads…..)

 Finishing the Snowflakes